ricksonmenezes/wego-assignment/ReadMe.md

 Optimizations foreseen but could not implement

 1. Spatial index and Point data type for performant queries on distance field.
-But even without this,  the /nearest API is able to clock just 40 ms.
+Presently,  the /nearest API clocks 100-200 ms

 2. Adding foreign key relation ship between CarPark and CarParkAvailability